capitalism-sudo/pla-multi-checker/README.md

 # PyNXReader
  Python Lib for reading information from Pokemon Sword and Shield (and LGPE soon™) as well as sending inputs to the switch (to play with a different controller etc.)

+ This library is more focused on reading information for hunting/overlays/just knowing the info as opposed to botting.

  This is a fork of PyNXBot by [wwwwwwzx](https://github.com/wwwwwwzx) so credit to them and other who worked on the original project!

 ## Warning